SAA-SDT/EAS-Best-Practices/docs/value-lists/maintenanceEventType.md

 ## revised

 **Scope Note:**
-Any type of general modification to the EAC-CPF instance.
+Any type of general modification to the EAS instance.

 ## unknown